How to open a fee free account in Singapore: Options from Banks and Specialist Services

 Eligibility requirements apply for all account types

-To sum up: It’s pretty much impossible to avoid all banking fees - but you can definitely cut the costs of managing your money, by choosing an account which has low fees for the transactions you make often, and no ongoing charges.
 If you’re a frequent traveller or shop online with international ecommerce retailers, the costs of foreign transactions can make a big difference to your overall banking fees.
 In this case, having a low cost multi-currency account from a provider like Wise or Revolut can be a useful tool in bringing down overall costs.
-If you prefer to manage your money through a regular bank with in person service options, looking for an account with options to have ongoing fees waived can be a smart move and mean you pay less overall.
+If you prefer to manage your money through a bank with in person service options, looking for a bank account with no minimum balance, with options to have ongoing fees waived can be a smart move and mean you pay less overall.

 How to choose a fee-free bank account?